Lollapalooza: Brazil

-A Brazilian version of the event was confirmed in 2011, and had its inaugural edition at the Jockey Club in São Paulo on April 7–8, 2012.
+Following the success of the Chilean events, a Brazilian version was confirmed in 2011, and had its inaugural edition at the Jockey Club in São Paulo on April 7–8, 2012.
 In the following year, Lollapalooza was again held at Jockey Club during Holy Week, this time expanding to three days that filled the whole Paschal Triduum—March 29–31, 2013.
 The third edition was moved to the Autódromo José Carlos Pace in São Paulo's borough of Interlagos, happening on April 5 and 6, 2014.
 Interlagos remained the festival's home for the following editions, on March 28–29, 2015, March 12–13, 2016, March 25–26, 2017, March 23–25, 2018, and April 5–7, 2019.

-The 2020 edition was supposed to happen in April 3–5, with headliners Guns N' Roses, Travis Scott, and The Strokes, but was canceled a week before the planned dates due to lockdowns.
+The 2020 edition was supposed to happen in April 3–5, with headliners Guns N' Roses, Travis Scott, and the Strokes, but it was canceled a week before the planned dates due to COVID-19 lockdowns.
 The festival was rescheduled to December 4–6 of the same year, maintaining the same headliners, but was, once again, shut down due to COVID.
-It was again rescheduled to September 10–12, 2021 due to continued COVID restrictions, this time not confirming its headliners or other attractions.
+It was again rescheduled to September 10–12, 2021, due to continued COVID restrictions, this time not confirming its headliners or other attractions.

 After two years of expectations, the festival was rescheduled for a fourth time, to March 25–27, 2022.
-The festival finally returned in March 2022 on the scheduled dates, with headliners The Strokes and Miley Cyrus.
-The Foo Fighters were supposed to close the event on March 27, but their drummer, Taylor Hawkins, died two days before the event, while touring South America.
+The event finally returned in March 2022 on the scheduled dates, with headliners the Strokes and Miley Cyrus.
+Foo Fighters were supposed to close the festival on March 27, but their drummer, Taylor Hawkins, died two days before the event, while touring South America.
 The band was replaced with various Brazilian artists paying tribute to the musician.

-The 2023 Brazilian version of the festival is scheduled to happen on March 24–26, with three headliners debuting in the country (Billie Eilish, Blink-182, and Lil Nas X) and three coming back after previous performances (Tame Impala, Rosalía, and Drake).
+The 2023 Brazilian version of the festival took place from March 24 to 26.
+Announced headliners were Billie Eilish, Blink-182, and Drake.
+Blink-182 cancelled a few weeks before the event due to drummer Travis Barker injuring his hand.
+The band was replaced by Twenty One Pilots.
+Drake also cancelled his performance hours before he was scheduled to go onstage, causing commotion online as he was seen at an American club the night before; he was replaced by Skrillex.

+The 2024 edition happened on March 22–24, with Blink-182, SZA, Kings of Leon, Sam Smith, Arcade Fire, Limp Bizkit, and Titãs headlining.
+Kings of Leon were replacements for Paramore, who canceled just two months before the festival.

+The 2025 edition took place on March 28–30 and was headlined by Olivia Rodrigo, Rüfüs Du Sol, Shawn Mendes, Alanis Morissette, Justin Timberlake, and Tool.

+The 2026 edition is scheduled for March 20–22 at the Interlagos Circuit in São Paulo.
+It will feature 71 acts, both national and international, with headliners including Sabrina Carpenter, Tyler, the Creator, Lorde, Chappell Roan, Deftones, and Skrillex.